Yvonne Spence loves to create healthy recipes and believes we don't have to give up enjoyment when we give up refined sugar.

-If you make a large batch of risotto on Sunday you can then turn the leftovers into tasty burgers on Monday, with minimal effort.
-When making the risotto, make about half as much again as you would usually do, and this will leave enough for the burgers.
+If you make a large batch of risotto on Sunday, you can then turn the leftovers into tasty burgers on Monday, with minimal effort.
+When making the risotto, make about one and a half the amount you would usually do, and this will leave enough for the burgers.
 All the measurements in this recipe are approximate, as this really doesn’t need to be accurately measured!
 (Told you it’s easy!)

-- 3 cups of left cold over risotto
+- 3 cups of leftover cold risotto

 - 1 egg

-- some flour or breadcrumbs
+- Some flour or breadcrumbs

-Preparing The Mixture
+Step 1.
+Preparing the Mixture

 Grind the nuts or seeds in a food processor until the pieces are small and even.

-If you don’t have a food processor, grind the nuts in a pestle and mortar or place them in a bowl and bash them with the end of a rolling pin!
+If you don’t have a food processor, grind the nuts in a pestle and mortar, or place them in a bowl and bash them with the end of a rolling pin!

-Grate the cheese finely
+Grate the cheese finely.

 Mix the nuts and cheese into the risotto mixture.

-Shaping And Coating The Burgers
+Step 2.
+Shaping and Coating the Burgers

-Beat the egg in a shallow bowl (a cereal or soup bowl is ideal.)
+- Beat the egg in a shallow bowl.
+(A cereal or soup bowl is ideal.)

-Sprinkle flour onto a plate to cover it thickly.
+- Sprinkle flour onto a plate to cover it thickly.

-Place the bowl and plate close to each other.
+- Place the bowl and plate close to each other.

-Dip each burger in the egg.
+- Dip each burger in the egg.

+Step 3.
 Cooking the Burgers

 Fry the burgers for around 5 minutes each until each side is golden brown.
-The burger will soften a little during cooking so use a spatula or fish slice to turn them to avoid them breaking up.
+The burger will soften a little during cooking, so use a spatula or fish slice to turn them to avoid them breaking up.